 reserves.
 This is especially important if your baby is sick or premature.

 Drying and warming your baby right after delivery.
 Wet skin can cause your baby to lose heat quickly by evaporation.
 He or she can quickly

-lose 2° to 3°F. You can warm and dry your baby right away using warm blankets and
+lose 2° to 3°F. It is important to warm and dry your baby right away using warm blankets

-skin-to-skin contact.
-You can also use another source of warmth such as a heat lamp
+and skin-to-skin contact.
+Another source of warmth such as a heat lamp or over-bed